alessandrojean/tankobon/README.md

 ### API

 For the API there is a OpenAPI V3 documentation included with the server.
-It can be accessed through `/docs/swagger-ui.html` for a graphical experience, or through `/docs/openapi-v3` or `/docs/openapi-v3.yaml` to get the Tankobon OpenAPI V3 specification in a raw format.
+It can be accessed through `/docs/swagger-ui.html` or `/docs/redoc.html` for a graphical experience, or through `/docs/openapi-v3` or `/docs/openapi-v3.yaml` to get the Tankobon OpenAPI V3 specification in a raw format.

 ## Project structure